 As we learned in this post, Doodles are generally fine to shave.

-But to answer Kyle’s question, it’ll require a little more understanding of what a puppy coat is and how it differs from an adult coat.
+But to answer Lori’s question, it’ll require a little more understanding of what a puppy coat is and how it differs from an adult coat.

 What is a Puppy Coat?